gSchool/ada-CS-Fundamentals-Internship/09-graphs-p2/01-graphs-review.md

 <!-- ======================= END CHALLENGE ======================= -->

-## Introduction to Djikstra's Algorithm
+## Introduction to Dijkstra's Algorithm

 As mentioned earlier, BFS does not allow for finding the shortest path between two nodes without some additional modifications.
-One way to utilize the BFS algorithm to find the shortest distance between two nodes is by implementing what is called Djikstra's Algorithm.
+One way to utilize the BFS algorithm to find the shortest distance between two nodes is by implementing what is called Dijkstra's Algorithm.

-We will learn more about Djikstra's Algorithm in the following lesson.
+We will learn more about Dijkstra's Algorithm in the following lesson.